 En Route Stations

-The high-speed rail starts from Beijing South Railway Station and ends at Shanghai Hongqiao Railway Station, connecting two most important cities of China.
-Also passing Tianjin, Hebei Province, Shandong Province, Anhui Province and Jiangsu Province, the rail totally links 20 cities in eastern China including 4 provincial capitals of Tianjin, Jinan, Nanjing and Shanghai.
+The high-speed rail starts from Beijing South Railway Station and ends at Shanghai Hongqiao Railway Station, connecting the two most important cities of China.
+Also passing Tianjin, Hebei Province, Shandong Province, Anhui Province, and Jiangsu Province, the rail totally links 20 cities in eastern China including 4 provincial capitals of Tianjin, Jinan, Nanjing, and Shanghai.

 There will be two kinds of tickets for Beijing-Shanghai High-speed Rail: one kind for trains running 300 km an hour, the other for those running at a speed of 250 km per hour.
 The rail administrative committee has not rated the exact prices yet.
 However, a ticket is estimated to cost about 600 RMB to 800 RMB.

 How to Book

 Beijing-Shanghai High-speed Railway will implement an ID-based ticket booking system.
 So travelers need to take their ID for booking and boarding.
 They can buy the tickets at railway station ticket offices directly, or they can book via the use of automatic ticketing machines inside the station.
 Business travelers could resort to travel agents for tickets, which is assuring and time-saving.

 What Our Clients Say